 Being a just for Adults Touring Park our guests may not be restricted to the school holiday and half term dates.

-May we suggest that here are good reasons therefore to visit us also outside the ‘peak season’?
+Here are some reasons to visit us outside the peak season:

 - March to May sunshine hours increase significantly at Back of Beyond above the UK average.
 Likewise temperatures increase from 11 °C to 17 °C.

 - September at Back of Beyond can be as mild as June with a maximum daytime average of 19.3 °C

 Here at Back of Beyond, besides the 6 acres of the caravan park and its amenities, we have 18 acres of woodland with extensive picturesque walkways, and in addition, two fishing lakes and parkland, which is also an official Site of Special Scientific interest.
 We take particular pride in our 30 acres and we have the honour of having been awarded the David Bellamy gold medal.